 For unsolicited application reporting, a PFCP session which is not linked to any specific TDF session may be established and the PDI in the PDR(s) does not contain any UE IP address.

-When detecting the start or stop of an application, the UP function shall then initiate the PFCP Session Report procedure and send a Usage Report with the Usage Report Trigger set to 'Start of Traffic' or 'Stop of Traffic' and an Application Detection Information.
+When detecting the start or stop of an application or an application instance, the UP function shall then initiate the PFCP Session Report procedure and send a Usage Report with the Usage Report Trigger set to 'Start of Traffic' or 'Stop of Traffic' and an Application Detection Information.
 The UP function shall also include the following information in the Application Detection Information in the Usage Report:

-- when reporting the start of an application :
+- when reporting the start of an application or an application instance:

 - the Application ID;